rolodoom/audio-assault-installer/README.md

 # audio-assault-installer
-An installer for Audio Assault Linux Software
+An installer for [Audio Assault](https://audio-assault.com/) Linux Software.

 This is an installer for some cool guitar audio software from Audio Assult that I use on my Linux Box.
 This installer extracts and install the stuff from the given zip packages.

 ## Software
-The ZIP packages must be on the same directory before executing the install script.
+The ZIP packages **must be** on the same directory before executing the install script.
 * Duality [version 1.2.51]
 * RVXX [version 1.0.1]
 * Sigma [version 1.0.2]